SystemsApproach/sdn/intro.rst

 National Academy report observed, had ossified.
-As shown in :numref:`Figure %s <fig-market2>`, the end goal is a horizontal ecosystem with multiple network operating systems enabled on top of white-box switches built from merchant silicon switching chips, which in turn enable a rich marketplace of networking applications.
+As shown in :numref:`Figure %s <fig-market2>`, the end goal is a horizontal ecosystem with multiple network operating systems enabled on top of bare-metal switches [#]_ built from merchant silicon switching chips, which in turn enable a rich marketplace of networking applications.

+.. [#] The term "bare-metal" orginated in the server world to refer to
+       a machine without either an OS or hypervisor installed.
+By analogy, the term has come to apply to switches provided without a bundled operating system or set of networking applications.
+Unbundling the switching hardware from the software is central to SDN.

 .. _fig-market2:
 .. figure:: figures/Slide2.png